Difference Between Tangible and Intangible

-- Tangible assets as mentioned in the above table that those are accepted by the lenders or creditors while granting a loan to the firm, for example, granting property loan and mortgaging that property against that, such kinds of loans are called as secured loans.
-As opposed to this, intangible assets cannot be used by the organization or the firm as collateral value for purpose of raising loans.
+- Tangible assets as mentioned in the above table that those are accepted by the lenders or creditors while granting a loan to the firm, for example, granting property loans and mortgaging that property against that, such kinds of loans are called as secured loans.
+As opposed to this, intangible assets cannot be used by the organization or the firm as collateral value for the purpose of raising loans.

 - The Cost of tangible assets can be easily determined whereas the cost of intangible assets involves complication as and is harder to determine.

-|Basic Definition||Assets that have a physical existence and that can be touched and can be felt are known as Tangible Assets.||The opposite of the Tangible Assets is the Intangible Assets that don’t have or possess a physical existence and same cannot be felt or touched.|
+|Basic Definition||Assets that have a physical existence and that can be touched and can be felt are known as Tangible Assets.||The opposite of the Tangible Assets is the Intangible Assets that don’t have or possess a physical existence and the same cannot be felt or touched.|

-|Values||Tangible Assets have monetary value and same is materially present.||Intangible Assets which are incorporeal those have some economic value and economic life.|
+|Values||Tangible Assets have monetary value and the same is materially present.||Intangible Assets which are incorporeal those have some economic value and economic life.|

 |Value Reduction||Tangible assets are depreciated.||Intangible Assets are amortized.|